-Property and equipment at June 30, 2016 and 2015, consists of the following:
+Property and equipment at June 30, 2017 and 2016, consists of the following:

-Estimated Useful Life 2016 2015 Land improvements Sign Furniture and Fixtures Building 15 Years 20 Years 7 Years 40 Years \$ 399,324 30,934 922,919 \$ 82,512 399,324 30,934 922,919 Accumulated depreciation of male and the latest (417,758) (457,171) \$ 935,419 \$ 978,518
+Estimated Useful Life 2017 2016

+Sign Furniture and Fixtures Building 20 Years 7 Years 40 Years \$ 399,324 30,934 922,919 \$ 399,324 30,934 922,919

+Accumulated depreciation (460,858) (417,758)

+\$ 892,319 \$ 935,419

-BENEFICIAL INTEREST IN PERPETUAL TRUST
+5. BENEFICIAL INTEREST IN PERPETUAL TRUST

 A donor has established a charitable perpetual trust at a local bank naming the Foundation as the trust beneficiary.
 Charitable perpetual trusts provide for the payment of distributions to designated beneficiaries over the trusts' terms.
 At the end of the trusts' terms, the beneficiary will be reevaluated and the agreement with the Foundation could possibly be changed.
-The Foundation views this possibility as remote and has accordingly recognized the value of investments held by the perpetual trust as a permanently restricted asset in the accompanying statements of financial position.
-Assets held in charitable perpetual trust as of June 30, 2016 and 2015 were \$310,621 and \$331,495, respectively, and are reported at fair market value in the Foundation's statement of financial position.
-Changes in fair market value of charitable remainder trusts are reflected as changes in unrestricted net assets in the Foundation's statement of activities.
+The Foundation views this possibility as remote and has accordingly recognized the value of investments held by the perpetual trust as a permanently restricted asset in the accompanying statement of financial position.
+Assets held in charitable perpetual trust as of June 30, 2017 and 2016 were \$315,018 and \$310,621, respectively, and are reported at fair value in the Foundation's statement of financial position.
+Changes in fair value of charitable remainder trusts are reflected as changes in unrestricted net assets in the Foundation's statement of activities.